Α-Amanitin: Mode of inhibitory action

 Based on a 2002 crystal structure analysis, α-amanitin interacts with the bridge helix in RNA polymerase II (pol II).
 This interaction interferes with the translocation of RNA and DNA needed to empty the site for the next round of RNA synthesis.
 The addition of α-amanitin can reduce the rate of pol II translocating on DNA from several thousand to a few nucleotides per minute, but has little effect on the affinity of pol II for nucleoside triphosphate, and a phosphodiester bond can still be formed.
 The bridge helix has evolved to be flexible and its movement is required for translocation of the polymerase along the DNA backbone.
 Binding of α-amanitin puts a constraint on its mobility, hence slowing down the translocation of the polymerase and the rate of synthesis of the RNA molecule.

 Use in antibody-drug conjugates

 A new antibody-drug conjugate (ADC) technology based on α-amanitin has shown activity in therapy-resistant tumor cells, e.g. cells expressing multi-drug resistant transporters, tumor-initiating cells and non-dividing cells at picomolar concentrations.

 The unique mode of action of α-amanitin seems to make the amanitin-based ADCs a suitable toxic payload.
-Amanitin has a water-soluble structure, resulting in ADCs with low tendency for aggregation.
+This toxin has a water-soluble structure, resulting in ADCs with low tendency for aggregation.